-Motorola X40 is official, sports a Snapdragon 8 Gen 2
+Motorola X40 is official, sports a Snapdragon 8 Gen 2 and 165Hz display

-(Pocket-lint) - The Motorola X40 has officially landed, and it boasts some impressive specifications, at an even more impressive price point.
+The Motorola X40 has officially landed, and it boasts some impressive specifications, at an even more impressive price point.

 The new phone packs Qualcomm's latest and greatest Snapdragon 8 Gen 2, and we know from our iQOO 11 review that it's a serious performer.